d-carranza/dapponics-verifier/README.md

 To do that my extension needs to do the following steps:

-0. (while the token is not found then just display).
+0. (while the token is not found then just display) contract not found.

-contract not found

 1. Know the page I'm in and from the URL. https://opensea.io/assets/ethereum/_